JoaRiski/django-simple-graphql/README.md

 - Query cost analysis / rate limiting
 - Consider supporting an alternative approach where registration decorator could be applied to a GraphQL config object instead of the model class
+- Allow the register decorator be used with or without function call.
+Possibly also allow it's use as a non-decorator registering function.

 ## Features (already supported)